klando/pgfincore/README.md

     su
     make install

-For PostgreSQL >= 9.1, log in your database and:
+Log in your database and:

     mydb=# CREATE EXTENSION pgfincore;

-For other release, create the functions from the sql script (it should be in your contrib directory):

-    psql mydb -f pgfincore.sql

 PgFincore is also shipped with Debian scripts to build your own package: